-Despite the explosion in competition, only the best suppliers have survived over the longer term.
-While Tess’ products are incredibly popular (we tried the Salt Water Tessie, the clean version of a caramel slice, and the Tessero Rocher – a Nutella-esque hazelnut slice - and we can definitely agree her products are delicious), it’s customer service that really maintains her long term customer relationships.
+Tess’ products are incredibly popular (we tried the Salt Water Tessy, a clean version of a traditional caramel slice, and the Tessero Rocher – a Nutella-esque hazelnut slice - we can definitely vouch for her products being delicious).
+Tess believes it’s customer service that really maintains her long term customer relationships.
 “We’re really nice to deal with.
 I wholeheartedly try to put customers first and be very good with customer service.
-As you grow, there's a limit to how many places you can be in at the one time, but we're very responsive and try to be very quick with turnaround and delivery times and all that sort of thing.
-But I also think the products need to speak for themselves.
-Which they do.”
+I want my customers to remember me for that”.
+Tess has also tried to manage this while the business has grown.
+"As you grow, there's a limit to how many places you can be in at the one time, but we're very responsive and try to be very quick with turnaround and delivery times and all that sort of thing.
+But I also think that the products need to speak for themselves".
+Which they do.

 As the business has grown, Tess has been able to keep doing all the parts of the business she loves.
-“The best part is that I've been able to do what I love, which is being in front of people.
+“The best part is that I've been able to do what I love which is being in front of people.
 I really enjoy getting out and talking to cafes, showing off my products that I'm really proud of.
 It definitely isn't a job where I feel like I'm selling insurance or something where people don’t want to give you the time.
-They're quite happy to sit down and chat with you and you know you form a lot of close relationships whether it be with staff or with customers.
+They're quite happy to sit down and chat with you and you form a lot of close relationships whether it be with staff or with customers.
 I just love what I do.
 It doesn't feel like work which I think is a really good thing.”